NerdWalletOSS/epic-state-subscriptions/README.md

 Epicly perform actions and side effects when `*.the.paths.you.care.about` change in the Redux store.

-If you have not used Redux-Observable epics before, read about them [here](https://redux-observable.js.org/docs/basics/Epics.html).
+If you have not used Redux-Observable epics before, [here's a link](https://redux-observable.js.org/docs/basics/Epics.html) to the documentation.

 ## Installation